 Keeping your family in your home

 Have you lost income or been laid off due to COVID-19?
-You may qualify for several rent and utilities programs designed to keep families safe in their homes by helping with rent, mortgage, utilities, and eviction prevention.
-Hamilton County and the City of Cincinnati are allocating millions of Emergency Rental Funds.
+You may qualify for several mortgage, rent and/or utility programs designed to keep families safe in their homes by helping with rent, mortgage, utilities, and eviction prevention.

 Rent and Utility Programs

 The Hamilton County Rent and Utility Relief Program draws on funds to provide short term assistance to renters who live in Hamilton County and can document income loss due to the COVID-19 pandemic.
-The County will pay up to 12 months for rent, rent arrears and utilities for households at or below 80% of the Area Median Income:
+The County will pay up to 15 months (12 past due and 3 future) and utilities for households at or below 80% of the Area Median Income:

 |Number of People in Household||1||2||3||4||5||6|